-As part of legislation passed by the Board of Supervisor establishing IT policy for the City and County of San Francisco, the Committee on Information Technology is currently recruiting an individual from the public who is a resident of San Francisco to fill one (1) non-voting vacancy on the Committee Of Information Technology (COIT).
-This individual cannot be an employee of the City and County of San Francisco and shall have expertise in fields of Information, Communication and Technology (ICT) innovation and advances, emerging ICT applications, and public policy issues related to ICT.
+As part of legislation passed by the Board of Supervisor establishing IT policy for the City and County of San Francisco, the Committee on Information Technology (COIT) is currently recruiting an individual from the public who is a resident of San Francisco to fill one (1) non-voting vacancy.
+This individual cannot be an employee of the City and County of San Francisco and shall have expertise in fields of Information, Communication and Technology (ICT) innovation and advances, emerging ICT applications, and/or public policy issues related to ICT.

 CONFLICTS OF INTEREST UNDER GOVERNMENT CODE SECTION 1090

 California Government Code section 1090 prohibits public officials from being financially interested in a contract made by them or by the boards or commissions of which they are members.
 In some circumstances, the conflicted official's recusal from the decision will not cure the conflict.
 Contracts made under such circumstances are void, and violation of section 1090 may subject a public official to severe sanctions.